-—Epcot Food and Wine Festival Favorite Foods—
+Best Food and Wine Festival Foods to Try

 As with every festival at Epcot, this year’s Food and Wine festival included both new dishes and old favorites.
 To check out all the foods on the menu, check out our Epcot Food and Wine Festival Menus so you can get started highlighting your must-try foods!

 Warm Chocolate Pudding Cake with Irish Cream Liqueur Custard.
 We had no idea what to expect with this one, but holy cannoli, it tastes just like a lava cake!
 So rich, and moist, and completely chocolate heaven on a plate.
 It’s served warm and it is just absolutely delicious.
 Quite possibly one of our favorite desserts from Food and Wine this year.

 Kenyan Coffee Barbecue Beef Tenderloin with Sweet Potato & Corn Mealie Pap and Kachumbari Slaw (gluten/wheat-friendly).
 This coffee barbecue beef was tender, flavorful and the Kachumbari Slaw on top added an amazing freshness to it.
 One of our top dishes this year, if you like beef, we think you’ll like this.
 We actually really liked everything in Africa this year, so if you’re trying to find a good booth to spend all your money on, this might be a great place to start.

 Maple Boursin Cheesecake | Refreshment Port hosted by Boursin® Cheese

 Maple Boursin Cheesecake with Whipped Boursin® Maple Bourbon Cheese and Candied Pecans.
 This cheesecake was super creamy and rich.
 We recommend saving it for later in the day though, as it will melt super fast in the hot Florida sun.
 Topped with caramel and pecan crunch, this cheesecake was the perfect balance of flavor and texture.